 If you’re planning your first visit to this tropical time-warp, check out some of the wonderful places you could explore.
 For practicality’s sake, this post focuses on the centre and west of the island.

-The highlight of any trip to Cuba, and the one unmissable stop on your
+The highlight of any trip to Cuba, and the one unmissable stop on your itinerary, is its buzzing capital city, Havana (La Habana).

 The biggest city in the country, located on the northwest coast just south of the Tropic of Cancer, Havana has a faded charm that is a testament to its past.
 Under the dictatorship of Fulgencio Batista in the first half of the 20th century, Havana was a playground for America’s rich and famous, with everyone from movie stars to Ernest Hemingway making their way down south to enjoy the sunshine and nightlife.
 The ornate buildings and classic cars of the period survived Fidel Castro’s revolution and the Communist regime that has persisted since the late 1950s, but only just.
 Crumbling buildings are being restored, but slowly, and this is still the best place in the world to see the American cars of yesteryear, lovingly maintained over the decades and still roaring (and spluttering) through the Havana streets to this day.